 Andalucía has scenic mountain roads, charming villages and a beautiful rural landscape.
 But most of the region’s highlights are in the historic old towns in the centre of the cities.

-These historic centres are mostly pedestrianised and getting in and out with a car can be stressful.
+These historic centres are mostly pedestrianised, and getting in and out with a car can be stressful.
 Parking is also expensive, and you need to find a hotel with parking nearby.
+It’s not impossible, and we’ve driven around Andalucía many times.

-Fortunately, Spain has an excellent train network that connects all the major cities on this itinerary.
+Fortunately, Spain has an excellent rail network that connects all the major cities on this itinerary.
 The service is regular, fast, and efficient.

 The train stations are either a walk or a bus ride from the town centre.